Matale: Demographics

-The population of the city's urban area's is mix of numerous ethnic groups.
-The Sinhalese make the majority in the city.
-Muslims are the second largest group in the city.
-Others include Sri Lankan Tamils, small numbers of Indian Tamils, Burgher and Malay.
+According by the statistics of 2019, 8.2% of the population of Matale District live in the Matale city limits and 15% of the population of the district live in Matale metropolis.
+Matale is a multi-ethnic and multi-cultural city, city's urban and metro area's residents are mix of numerous ethnic groups.
+The Sinhalese make the majority of the city.
+Muslims are the second largest ethnic group in the city.
+Others include Sri Lankan Tamils, small numbers of Indian Tamils, Burghers and Malays.